dsdanielpark/dsdanielpark.github.io/_posts/2023-05-04-Chemical-Design.md

 ## Mol-CycleGAN: a generative model for molecular optimization
 - **year:** 2019
 - **url:** <https://www.semanticscholar.org/paper/90c97804c31287a35212538e85c5f34c0424341d>
-- **abstract:** S2 TL;DR: Mol-CycleGAN—a CycleGAN-based model that generates optimized compounds with high structural similarity to the original ones is introduced, and in the task of optimization of penalized logP of drug-like molecules the model significantly outperforms previous results.
+- **abstract:** *TL;DR:* Mol-CycleGAN—a CycleGAN-based model that generates optimized compounds with high structural similarity to the original ones is introduced, and in the task of optimization of penalized logP of drug-like molecules the model significantly outperforms previous results.
 - **journal:** Journal of Cheminformatics
 - **volume:** 12
 - **pages:** null